JoePrime/Deckard/README.md

 [pit-raportti](https://github.com/JoePrime/Deckard/blob/master/dokumentaatio/pit-reports/201610080012/index.html)

-TO-DO: Add card drawing method and tests to Player.
+TO-DO:
-Add functionality to more cards.
+Start the battle UI and expand it.
-Start the Battle UI.
+Add more cards and functionality to them.